Small amounts of alloying elements are often added to metals to improve certain characteristics of the metal.

 When that solid solubility limit is exceeded, two distinct microstructures form with different compositions

 and hardnesses.
-Copper by itself is relatively soft compared with common structural metals.
+Unalloyed copper is relatively soft compared to common structural metals.
 An

 alloy with tin added to copper is known as bronze; the resulting alloy is stronger and harder than either